By Tim Lambert

 But Blandford Forum was rebuilt and today it has many noteworthy 18th century buildings including the Town Hall, which was rebuilt in 1734, and the Church of St Peter and St Paul.
 The Great Fire Monument was first erected in 1760.
 In 1772 Assembly Rooms were built in the town for dances and games like playing cards.

 In the 18th century, there was a button-making industry in the town as well as an important brewing industry.
 Button-making ended in the 19th century but brewing continued.

 In the 18th century and early 19th century Blandford was also a stagecoach town as it was on the main road from London to Exeter.

 During the 19th century and 20th centuries amenities in the town improved.
 In 1837 Blandford gained gaslight.
 A corn exchange was built in 1858.
 A workhouse was built in 1859.
 (In the workhouse life was made as unpleasant as possible to discourage ‘idlers’.
 A cottage hospital was founded in 1888.

 Meanwhile, the railway reached Blandford in 1860 but it closed in 1966.
 However, in the 19th century, Blandford was still only a small town.
 In 1901 it only had a population of 3,649.
 The population remained less than 4,000 until the 1980s when it began to grow rapidly.

 Today Blandford is a flourishing town.
 It now has an industrial estate, Blandford Heights.
 Blandford is also a local shopping centre.
 Blandford Forum Town Museum opened in 1985.
 Blandford Fashion Museum opened in 1996.
-Today the population of Blandford Forum is 11,000.
+In 2022 the population of Blandford Forum was 11,000.